 Non Immigrant Visas

-H-1B1 Visa – Specialty Occupation (Chile)
+H-1B1 Visa Lawyer - Specialty Occupation (chile & Singapore)

+Get professional help from a H-1B1 Visa Lawyer.
 This visa allows U.S. employers to hire professionals from Chile and Singapore for specialty occupations that require specialized knowledge and at least a bachelor’s degree or its equivalent.

 What is the H-1B1 Visa?